eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-filter [options] [file...]

-Filter lines by comparison tests against fields.
-Multiple tests can be specified.
-By default, only lines satisfying all tests are output.
-This can be change using the `--or` option.
-A variety of tests are available.
+Filter lines of tab-delimited files via comparison tests against fields.
+Multiple tests can be specified, by default they are evaluated as AND clause.
+Lines satisfying the tests are written to standard output.

 **General options:**
 * `--help` - Print help.
 * `--help-verbose` - Print detailed help.
 * `--help-options` - Print the options list by itself.
-* `--help-fields ` - Print help on specifying fields.
 * `--V|version` - Print version information and exit.
 * `--H|header` - Treat the first line of each file as a header.
 * `--d|delimiter CHR` - Field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)
 * `--or` - Evaluate tests as an OR rather than an AND.
+This applies globally.
 * `--v|invert` - Invert the filter, printing lines that do not match.
+This applies globally.

 **Tests:**